Dastphokht/Project-foodShop/README.md

 - JavaScript

 ### Backend
-- (e.g., PHP / Node.js — update according to your project)
+- PHP

 ### Database
-- MySQL
+- PHP MyAdmin
 **Reason for selection:**
 - Lightweight and simple
 - Suitable for small to medium projects